deas/flux-conductr/README.md

 The primary goal of this project is to exercise and experiment with [flux](https://fluxcd.io/) based [GitOps](https://gitops.tech) deployment covering the cycle - up to production via promotion, if you want to.
 Experimentation and production do not have to conflict.

 The change process starts at localhost.
 Hence, we consider localhost experience (`kind` and maybe `k3s` soon) very important.
+That aim is reflected by the way we expose services locally.
+There is another strong emphasis on fast feedback.
+We want things to be available quickly.
+That includes issues surfacing.
+Hence, we deeply care about observability.

-Given that, some elements may be useful in CI context.
+Many elements should be useful in CI context.
 Most things however, should play nice on produtive environments as well.

 This repo is mostly based on [flux2-kustomize-helm-example](https://github.com/fluxcd/flux2-kustomize-helm-example).
 The docs over there should still be pretty accurate.